Code-Institute-Submissions/zeeshan-shah-pp1/README.md

 Lauren-Nicole

-* My helpful mentor at the Coding Institute who was always there to offer useful tips and constructive feedback.
+* My helpful mentor at Code Institute who was always there to offer useful tips and constructive feedback.

 Paul-Thomas